unosquare/tubular-aspnet-core-boilerplate/README.md

 ![Tubular](http://unosquare.github.io/tubular/assets/tubular.png)

+# Tubular ASP.NET Core 2.0 Boilerplate

 :star: *Please star this project if you find it useful!*

-# Tubular ASP.NET Core 2.0 Boilerplate
+**Important** - This repository has been archived.
+We are not longer maintaining this project.
+Please check Tubular for [Angular.io](https://github.com/unosquare/tubular2) or [React](https://github.com/unosquare/tubular-react).

 Please visit the [Tubular GitHub Page](http://unosquare.github.io/tubular) to learn how quickly you can start coding.
 See [Related projects](#related-projects) below to discover more Tubular libraries and backend solutions.